Fire permits

 The issuing of fire permits for lighting fires in Fire and Rescue NSW (FRNSW) Fire Districts is covered under the Rural Fires Act 1997. [external link]

-Latest information on current bushfires
+Latest information on bushfires and fire danger ratings

 For the latest information on current bushfire warnings and bushfire safety resources visit www.rfs.nsw.gov.au [external link]